 Upwork Message Center

 Attach files directly in Upwork Messages.
 Drag and drop a file right into your message room, or use the attachment tool to the left of the message box.
 This will attach your file to the message, and anyone in the room can open it at any time.

 You may also access these files quickly in the Files & Links sidebar in the Upwork Message Center.
 Choose the expansion button on the top right corner of the conversation.

-At this time, your files must be smaller than 95 MB to use this feature.
+At this time, your files must be 1 GB or smaller to use this feature.

 Learn more about using Upwork Messages to collaborate here.

 Dropbox is integrated directly with Upwork Messages.
 To access your Dropbox files, select the attachment symbol to the right of the message box and select Share via Dropbox.
 From here, you will be able to sign into your Dropbox account and select the files you wish to share.

 If you make a video call through Upwork Messages, you can share your screen with anyone else on the call.
 This is a simple way to share information about a project and still control access to documents or materials that may be sensitive.

 Once you have started a video call, select the screenshare icon at the bottom of the video.
 You can choose to share your whole screen, or select a particular window to show to participants on the call.

 You can share information with quick screenshots through the Upwork Desktop App.
 In the Message Center, simply select the tool button just left of Send in the message draft box.

 Learn more about screenshots here.

 Many clients and freelancers use various project management, database, file-sharing, and storage systems to maintain their information.
 Users are free to share project-relevant information from these systems, including by providing direct access to these systems.